kubernetes/enhancements/keps/sig-auth/1750-external-tls-certificate-authenticator/README.md

 The internal authentication provider requires only a single parameter, the address of an endpoint at which the external plugin can be reached `pathSocket`.

-The remaining of the parameters are specific for the external plugin and protocol in use.
+The remaining of the parameters are optional and can be specific for the external plugin and protocol in use.
 In order to increase flexibility of the solution and support for multiple protocols, the authentication provider will pass all the configuration parameters specified in the kubeconfig file to the external plugin in a form of string-to-string mapping (key-value pairs).

 In case of the PKCS#11 protocol, the following parameters are in use: